Skidrow65/moses-dinners-2/README.md

 # moses-dinners-2
-only for large screen devices for now
+its an only menu. only for large screen devices for now